themadseventeen/better-forums/README.md

 * Highlighting replies, quotes and mentions
 * Removes the giant red "PLAY" button
 * Sync dark mode with the browser/system
+* Theme sync override ("M" is for manual, "A" is for automatic theme)
 * Respects the forum theme
 * Minor CSS tweaks